Blog

 The answer is neither.
 An organization runs on human capital, commonly referred to as employees.
 In any organization, no matter how large or small, Employees work as the fuel that propels a business ahead.
 Employees help determine the quality of a workplace and the organization's future.

-The more engaged an employee is in the organization, the more productive they will be in the workforce, have higher motivation to work and are more likely to stay with the company for a longer time.
-Employees that are committed to their jobs display a strong dedication to their employers, which is generally reflected in corporate success and employee engagement.
+The more engaged an employee is in the organization, the more productive they will be in the workforce, have higher motivation to work, and are more likely to stay with the company for a longer time.
+Employees who are committed to their jobs display a strong dedication to their employers, which is generally reflected in corporate success and employee engagement.

 What is the meaning of employee engagement?